grafana/k6-docs/src/data/markdown/docs/01 guides/03 Results visualization/09 Amazon CloudWatch.md

 $ k6 run --out statsd script.js
 ```

-The following options can be configured, depending on the agent's configuration:
+The following options can be configured as environment variables, depending on the agent's configuration:

 | Name  | Value |
 | ------------- | ------------- |